raulmur/ORB_SLAM2/README.md

 We have tested the library in Ubuntu 12.04 and 14.04, but it should be easy to compile in other platforms.

 ## 2.0 C++11 or C++0x Compiler
-We use the new thread and chrono functions of C++11.
+We use the new thread and chrono functionalities of C++11.

 ## 2.1 Pangolin
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.